DIG-Kaust/MLgeoscience/docs/lectures/01_intro.md

   unsupervised learning have led to the creation of dimensionality reduction and generative algorithms that can now outperform any state-of-the-art method that is not based on neural networks.

-If want to dig deeper into the history of this field, an interesting read can be found [here](http://beamlab.org/deeplearning/2017/02/23/deep_learning_101_part1.html).
+If you want to dig deeper into the history of this field, an interesting read can be found [here](http://beamlab.org/deeplearning/2017/02/23/deep_learning_101_part1.html).